 Main Street Manayunk will be closed to vehicular traffic as the festival takes over Main Street from Green to Shurs Lane.

 The festival runs from 11 a.m. to 7 p.m. on Saturday and 11 a.m. to 6 p.m. on Sunday, allowing for plenty of time to support the array of artisans.

 Your best bet?
 Public transportation.
 Manayunk is easily accessible by train: SEPTA’s Manayunk/Norristown Line drops guests off at the Manayunk stop which is mere blocks from the hub of the festival.
 SEPTA buses 35 and 61 leave guests steps from the vendors.

-Shuttle buses will leave from two different locations: 555 City Avenue (which will also make a stop at Shurs Lane below Ridge Avenue) and the Ivy Ridge Train Station (which will also make a stop at Parker Avenue and Silverwood Street).
-Both shuttles leave guests in the thick of the Art Fest merriment.
-Shuttle rides are $3 roundtrip for adults and free for children.
+Shuttle buses will leave from two different locations: 555 City Avenue (which will also make a stop at Shurs Lane below Ridge Avenue) and the Ivy Ridge Train Station (which will also make a stop at Hermitage Street and Domino Lane).
+Both shuttles leave guests in the thick of the merriment.
+Shuttle rides are $4 roundtrip for adults and $2 for children.

 For more information, click the button below.